 (By the way, you’ll definitely want to eliminate any bathroom mold before installing a new vanity countertop, and when you’re remodeling, it’s the perfect time to hunt down hidden mold and get rid of it.
 For the ultimate guide to fighting bathroom mold, be sure to read Bathroom Mold: A Battle Plan to Destroy It.)

 So granite and marble will need to be sealed annually, while quartz won’t need to be sealed ever.
 That said, sealing doesn’t really have to be a big deal.
 You can do it yourself.
+For a complete guide to sealing stone read Don’t Forget the Sealer!

 How to Test the Sealant